Sales incentive plans

 Most organisations link some portion of salespeople’s salary to sales incentive plans.
 For example, they pay a commission on the revenues or a bonus for achieving a territory sales quota.
 This proven “pay for performance” approach motivates salespeople to work hard and drive sales results.

 But today, companies increasingly expect salespeople to deliver not just sales but profitable sales growth.
 Logically, it follows that a sales force can align salespeople’s effort with company profitability goals by linking incentives to profit, rather than sales metrics.

 To help you determine whether basing sales incentive plans on profitability is something you should consider, start with two questions.

 - Is profitability strategic?
-Companies sometimes sacrifice profitability for reasons such as building market share, blocking a competitor, or gaining entry into a market.
+Companies sometimes sacrifice profitability for reasons such as building market share, blocking a competitor, or entering a new market.
 Consider paying salespeople for profitability only if profitability is a strategic goal.

-If profitability is both strategic and is within salespeople’s control, then four additional questions can help you determine the best approach for using incentives to encourage more profitable selling.
+If profitability is both strategic and within salespeople’s control, then there are four additional questions that help determine the best approach for linking sales incentives plans to encourage more profitable selling.

-- Can you measure gross margin at the territory level?
+- Can gross profit be measured at the territory level?
 The most straightforward way to encourage salespeople to sell more profitably is to pay incentives on territory gross margin rather than sales.